 The process of installing NordVPN is pretty simple on just about any operating system.
 Users have a huge range of tutorials and guides available, and we’ve even put together our own on how to download NordVPN.
 If you want to know the details of installing the apps, you might find that useful.

-Beyond the dozens of guides for just about every OS, you’ll also have detailed instructions on how to set up more niche uses, including things like setting it up as a SOCKS 5 proxy, plus info about setting it up to work with tons of different browsers.
+Beyond the dozens of guides for the mainstream operating systems, you’ll also have detailed instructions on how to set up more niche uses, including things like setting it up as a SOCKS 5 proxy, plus info about setting it up to work with tons of different browsers, Raspberry Pi, routers, Windows Phone, and plenty more besides.

 How good are NordVPN's desktop apps?